-This filing follows on detailed prior submissions that showed the inequity and growth driving the crisis violated Article 16 of the International Bill of Human Rights because generations in the past had children in ways that were not obviously sustainable, and thus violated the right of current and future generations to have children safely and freely.
+This filing follows on detailed prior submissions that showed the inequity and growth driving the crisis violated Article 16 of the International Bill of Human Rights because generations in the past had children in ways that were not sustainable, and violated the right of current and future generations to have children safely and freely.
 The filings, begun in 2021, demonstrated that:

-- The United Nations was obligated to treat the correct interpretation of universal family policies, which should require climate restoration through birth equity redistribution of wealth in the form of family planning entitlements, as the fundamental and overriding human right. - Second, that the United Nations failure to do this previously led to the climate and inequity crises we face today, including violations of future generations' right to have children in safe and natural environments, and for that right to be safeguarded in perpetuity. - Third, to ensure funding, the UN must endorse loss and damage payments as overriding property rights, if used for the family planning entitlements described above.
+• First, the United Nations must treat the correct interpretation of universal family policies (which should require climate restoration through birth equity redistribution of wealth in the form of family planning entitlements) as the fundamental and overriding human right.

+- Second, that the United Nations failure to do this previously led to the climate and inequity crises we face today, including violations of future generations' right to have children in safe and natural environments, and for that right to be safeguarded in perpetuity. - Third, to ensure funding, the UN must endorse loss and damage payments as overriding property rights, if used for the family planning entitlements described above.

-Many are attempting to use the same mistake - including leadership at U.S. nonprofits that have since been removed - to avoid trillions of dollars in climate liability, doing so at risk to millions of lives.
+Many are attempting to use the same mistake - including leadership at U.S. nonprofits that have since been removed - to avoid trillions in climate liability, doing so at risk to millions of lives.
 This filing ensures a preemptive lien on the wealth they are using to do so.
+But freedom is what future generations deserve, not mere survival.
+Those responsible are attempting to block that freedom and hide their own liability, usually by omitting context that contradicts their claimed values and beneficial impacts, and which benefits them at deadly cost to others.